-We take the responsibility of delaying or canceling school very seriously.
-We recognize that delays and cancellations create inconveniences for parents/guardians who work outside of the home and that schedule changes take away from the continuity of teaching and learning.
-Please know that we will not interrupt the educational process unless we feel it is absolutely necessary.
+We take the responsibility of delaying or canceling school due to inclement weather very seriously.
+Please know that we will not interrupt the educational process due to weather unless we feel it is absolutely necessary.

 Our number one concern is the safety of children.
 We depend upon the experience of our bus contractor to keep us informed concerning the ability of buses to travel the roads.
 The process of checking road conditions begins very early in the morning.
 From that information, a judgment is made to delay or cancel school.
 If we receive advance warning of a severe storm, and have sound information that it will arrive, we may cancel classes so that children do not arrive at school and become stranded.